 estimation purposes; but the function must provide size estimates

-even if they cannot be reduced, and it should not fail even if
+even if they cannot be reduced, and it should not fail even if the

-of what the run-time values will be).
-The pages and tuples
+the run-time values will be).
+The pages

-parameters are outputs.
+and tuples parameters are outputs.

 void InitSampleScan (SampleScanState *node, int eflags);